The Difference Between a Solicitor and a Barrister

-A solicitor is usually the first person that client engages to assist with their legal issue.
-Generally rather than act as counsel in court a solicitor will attend to the work that is necessary in the lead up to and preparation of the case and the day to day running of the client’s file.
+A solicitor is usually the first person that the client engages to assist with their legal issue.
+Generally, rather than act as counsel in court a solicitor will attend to the work that is necessary in the lead up to and preparation of the case and the day to day running of the client’s file.
 This may include drafting a proof of evidence and other defence witnesses that the client intends to call to give evidence in court, negotiating with the State DPP, telephone and email attendances, and instructing the barrister accordingly.

 Solicitors then often have more direct contact with the client and refer the court representation to a barrister or, in some cases, for specialist advice.
-A solicitor can and often does appear as counsel in court however this usually occurs when there are initial mention and disclosure appearances or a trial allocation appearance when the court is setting a trial date.
+A solicitor can and often does appear as counsel in court, however, this usually occurs when there are initial mention and disclosure appearances or a trial allocation appearance when the court is setting a trial date.
 Generally the Barrister, on the other hand, may appear as counsel only at the trial.

 What Is The Role Of A Criminal Law Barrister?

-As a lawyer, a Barrister spends most of their time appearing as specialist counsel in court for complicated legal arguments or trials.
+As a lawyer, a Barrister spends most of their time appearing as special counsel in court for complicated legal arguments or trials.
 A limited number of Senior Barristers are made Queen’s Counsel (QC) as an honour of ability and experience.
 A Barrister in Perth cannot be engaged directly by a client and the rules in Perth requires a Barrister to be retained by a Solicitor for specialist advice or court representation.